kenatiod/MUT/Understanding Machine Understanding.md

 - **Establishing credibility and acceptance of the MUTT framework**: For the MUTT to have a meaningful impact on the field of AI, it must be seen as a credible and well-validated tool by researchers, practitioners, and other stakeholders.
 Robust verification and validation processes are essential for building this trust and buy-in.

 ### 6.2 -- Verification Strategies

 Verification refers to the process of ensuring that the MUTT is implemented correctly and consistently, and that it measures what it purports to measure.
-Key verification strategies include:
+Important verification strategies include:

 #### 6.2.1 -- Code and Implementation Review